david-caro/bats-core-pkg/README.md

 # bats-core-pkg
-python package to install bats-core
+Simple wrapper to bats-core to be able to pull it from pypi.